yanghengtang/tp/docs/DeveloperGuide.md

 This section describes the add appointment/doctor/patient features.

 #### Implementation
 The adding of an appointment/doctor/patient to MediConnect is facilitated by 'LogicManager'.
-It extends 'Logic' and stores the mediConnectParser that parses the user input, and the model in which the command is executed the command.
+It extends 'Logic' and stores the mediConnectParser that parses the user input, and the model in which the command is executed.
 Additionally it implements the following operations:

 * `LogicManager#execute()` —  Executes the given user String input and returns a 'CommandResult'